What are Pool workouts for sprinters

 - Do 11 sets of sprints with 3×15 seconds with 15 seconds off between each one, 2 x 30 seconds with 30 seconds off between each one, 1 x 45 seconds with 45 seconds off, then 2 x30 seconds with 30 seconds off between each one, and then 3×15 seconds with 15 seconds off. (rest 3-5 mins).

-- Warm Down easy swimming with flotation board 2 laps
+- Warm Down easy swimming with a flotation board 2 laps

 Pool workouts for sprinters (done in pairs).
 See below for explanations of each step.